Kabanos: Serving

 It is commonly cut into bite-sized chunks and eaten cold as an appetiser or snack, often with cheese and crackers.
 Small kabanosy, called mini-kabanosy, are also available.
-Sliced kabanosy is also a popular pizza topping.
+Sliced kabanosy are also a popular pizza topping.

 Distribution

 The kabanos sausage is mostly found in Southern, Central and Eastern European countries from the Adriatic Sea to the Baltic states, and is also very popular in Australia, New Zealand, South Africa, Israel, and Peru, where the sausage is one of the most prevalent dried sausages.
 In Central and Eastern Europe, kabanos is mostly consumed as a snack.
 In Israel, because of dietary laws (Jewish kashrut and Muslim halal), kabanos sausage is almost exclusively made of chicken or turkey.
 Kabanos is also fairly popular in Colombia, where it is called cábano.

 Traditional Speciality Guaranteed: Kabanosy staropolskie

 After the accession of Poland to the European Union, Poland and Germany became involved in a trade dispute over the name kabanos (due to a German claim to the traditional Polish recipe).
-In 2011, when Polish manufacturers submitted scientific proofs of kabanos' Polish origins, the EU registered Kabanosy staropolskie as a Traditional Speciality Guaranteed on request of Poland.
+In 2011, when Polish manufacturers submitted scientific proofs of kabanos's Polish origins, the EU registered Kabanosy staropolskie as a Traditional Speciality Guaranteed on request of Poland.
 This status does not forbid manufacturers from other countries to produce and sell kabanos under that name, but demands that when using the name Kabanosy staropolskie, it is made according to specified "time-honoured recipes".